warestack/cc/Class-2/lab2-part2.md

 }
 ```

+> 💡 Note:
+> scripts → a list of shortcut commands for your project.
+> start → the name of the command you’ll run (npm start).
+> nodemon app.js → runs your app with Nodemon, which automatically restarts the server whenever you change the code.
+> In practice thi line tells Node.js how to run your app.
+> It says: when you type `npm start`, run `nodemon app.js`, and if you change your code, the server restarts automatically.

 ![vsc2](assets/vsc2.png)

 > That way, every time you run npm start, Nodemon will launch app.js and keep it running.